wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-39.&emsp;The miracle dissolves error because the Holy Spirit identifies error as false or unreal.
+39. The miracle dissolves error because the Holy Spirit identifies error as false or unreal.
 ²This is the same as saying that by perceiving light, darkness automatically disappears.

 ::: details Expanded